Watford Borough Council is committed to an ongoing redevelopment programme that is set to secure economic prosperity for decades.

 The future of intu Watford

-The intu Watford extension should be opening in Autumn 2018, turning Watford in to a 1.4 million sq ft retail, catering and leisure destination.
+The intu Watford extension opens in autumn 2018, turning Watford in to a 1.4 million sq ft retail, catering and leisure destination.
 The £180 million pound extension will see council-owned Charter Place Shopping Centre redeveloped and integrated with the existing refurbished intu Watford shopping centre.
 Once completed, it will place Watford as one of the top 20 shopping destinations in the UK, alongside Bristol and Edinburgh.

 New public spaces for entertainment and events will be created, along with large modern retail units, a restaurant hub and cinema.
 Cineworld will run the new 40,000sqft cinema multiplex, with approximately 1,500 seats and nine screens, one of which will be a high definition IMAX.
 Debenhams, TGI Fridays, Yo!
 Sushi and Las Iguanas have also signed up to be part of the extension, as well as a Hollywood Bowl tenpin bowling alley.

 The project will generate 500 construction jobs leading to 1125 direct new jobs in retail, catering and leisure.

 Duration of project: 2015 – 2019

 As part of the major retail development occurring in Watford High Street, Project Centre is working with Watford Borough Council, intu shopping centre, Watford Business Improvement District, Laing O'Rourke and Hertfordshire County Council to repave the High Street and change the way it is used by vehicles.
 The proposal is to integrate the High Street works with the Charter Place (intu) development by: